nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Glenn - X-Strike

 - Phase 6 (Black)
+  - If you did Phase 5 correctly and everyone refreshed their stamina
     - Glenn - Get Serge to 4 Stamina - EagleEye Serge
     - Fargo - 1 - TurnWhite Serge
+    - Serge - 3 then 3
+    - Glenn or Fargo - 2 then 2 to trigger the next phase
+  - You fucked up stamina refreshing
+    - Fargo - Get to Level 2
+    - Glenn - Get to Level 1
+    - Everyone - Defend and Pray Fargo doesn't Die
+    - Fargo - Revive whoever died
+    - Glenn - Get Serge to 5 Stamina (Only if Glenn was the one who died) - EagleEye Serge
+    - Fargo - TurnWhite Serge
     - Serge - 3 then 3
     - Glenn or Fargo - 2 then 2 to trigger the next phase

 - Phase 7 (White)
   - Glenn - TurnBlack Serge